-Other analyses 17 Report other analyses done-eg analyses of subgroups and interactions, and sensitivity analyses Discussion Key results 18 Summarise key results with reference to study objectives Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
-Discuss both direction and magnitude of any potential bias Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, multiplicity of analyses, results from similar studies, and other relevant evidence Generalisability 21 Discuss the generalisability (external validity) of the study results Other information , Funding 22 Give the source of funding and the role of the funders for the present study and, if V applicable, for the original study on which the present article is based
+Discussion Key results 18 Summarise key results with reference to study objectives 🗸 p.14 Limitations 19 Discuss limitations of the study, taking into account sources of potential bias or imprecision.
+Discuss both direction and magnitude of any potential bias 🗸 p.16-17 Interpretation 20 Give a cautious overall interpretation of results considering objectives, limitations, - multiplicity of analyses, results from similar studies, and other relevant evidence 🗸 p.14-16 Generalisability 21 Discuss the generalisability (external validity) of the study results 🗸 p.15-16 Other information Funding 22 Give the source of funding and the role of the funders for the present study and, if , applicable, for the original study on which the present article is based ✓ p.
+20